edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-07-17-cyberbullying-training-for-teachers.md

 ## How we help

 Cyberbullying training for teachers is an important part of a teacher's professional development nowadays.
-With the [Alaska Department of Education and Early Development](https://www.asentialms.com/resources/case-studies/case-study-deed/){:target="_blank"} (DEED), EdgePoint Learning helped develop a series of courses to help their teachers stay up-to-date on their training.
+With the [Alaska Department of Education and Early Development](https://www.asentialms.com/resources/case-studies/case-study-deed/){:target="_blank"} (DEED), EdgePoint Learning helped develop a series of courses to help their teachers stay up-to-date on their training needs.
 With this eLearning option, teachers could take their training when and where it made most sense for them.

-When you are ready to get started with your own program, [give EdgePoint Learning a call](/contact/).
+When you are ready to get started with your own program, [contact EdgePoint Learning](/contact/).
 Whether you need to expand or update an existing training or design a new one from the ground up, we can help!